Raymond Scott: Secret Seven

 In 1959, Scott organized a band of top-tier jazz session musicians and recorded an album entitled The Unexpected, credited to the Secret Seven, and released on the Top Rank label.
 Musicians performing on the album included Sam “The Man” Taylor, Harry “Sweets” Edison, Wild Bill Davis, Milt Hinton, Elvin Jones, Toots Thielemans, and Kenny Burrell, as well as Scott's then-wife Dorthy Collins.

 Animation

 In 1943, Scott sold his music publishing to Warner Bros., who allowed Carl Stalling, music director for Looney Tunes and Merrie Melodies, to adapt any composition, including Scott's, in the Warner music catalog.

-Stalling began peppering his cartoon scores with Scott quotes, such as in The Great Piggy Bank Robbery.
+Stalling began adding Scott quotes to his cartoon scores, such as in The Great Piggy Bank Robbery.
 Scott's tunes have been licensed to The Simpsons, The Ren & Stimpy Show, Animaniacs, The Oblongs, Batfink, SpongeBob SquarePants, and Duckman.
 "Powerhouse" was quoted ten times in the Warner Brothers feature Looney Tunes: Back in Action (2003).
 Scott's estate was notorious for being difficult to negotiate with for licensing, with Nickelodeon and Spümcø taking a whole year to gain approval for the use of Scott's tracks in The Ren & Stimpy Show.
 Said episodes were unavailable on Paramount+ due to this issue.